Andrew Hamilton sits at a table and points at typed pages in a binder while talking to Bryan Keene at his right.

 Hamilton also got further insight into the object’s functional use by cross-referencing research materials during a weeklong residency at the Getty, which marked the conclusion of the fellowships.
 While at the Getty, he examined Martín de Murúa’s Historia general del Piru (1616), an illustrated manuscript in the museum’s collection that chronicles the history of the Inca empire and early Spanish rule.
 One of its illustrations depicts an Inca king wearing a garment similar in style to the All-T’oqapu Tunic.

-“The Getty/ACLS Fellowship gave me freedom to try new methods of research that may also benefit others,” said Hamilton, who takes those methods with him to his new position as associate curator of Arts of the Americas at the Art Institute of Chicago.
+“The Getty/ACLS Fellowship gave me freedom to try new methods of research that may also benefit others,” says Hamilton, who takes those methods with him to his new position as associate curator of Arts of the Americas at the Art Institute of Chicago.

 Digitally Mapping the Rise of Global Photojournalism